 Socioeconmic Conditions & Trends

-As a part of efforts to assess the potential impacts upon Eureka County of construction and operation of a Nuclear Waste Repository at Yucca Mountain, Eureka County has developed and maintains baseline data to provide an accurate picture of existing socioeconomic conditions and trends in the county.
-Five previous Socioeconomic Conditions and Trends Reports have been completed: one in 1994, 2003, 2006, 2012, 2013, and 2014.
-This is an update to the 2015 report.
+As a part of efforts to assess the potential impacts upon Eureka County of construction and operation of a Nuclear Waste Repository at Yucca Mountain, Eureka County has developed and maintains an accurate picture of existing socioeconomic conditions and trends in the county.
+Seven previous Socioeconomic Conditions and Trends Reports have been completed: one in 1994, one in 2003, 2006, 2013, 2014 and 2015.
+This 2018 report is an update to the 2015 report.
 The update is divided into eight sections:

 - Population and Housing,

 - Natural Resources, and Conclusions.